The-Politico/django-crosswalk/docs/source/why.rst

 Create complex databases of entities and their aliases in django-crosswalk.
 Then use fuzzy queries to help resolve entities' identities when scraping data from the web or using other unstandardized sources.

 The client library lets you easily integrate django-crosswalk's record linkage techniques in your code.
-Use it like a middleware between your original data and your destination database.
+Use it like a middleware between your raw data and your destination database.
 Scrape some entities from a website, then query your crosswalk tables and normalize your IDs before saving to your db.

 Django-crosswalk will give your entities a canonical ID you can use across databases or will persist your own and return it whenever you query an alias.